-Seventeen-year-old Kelly Allen was the first female lifeboat crew member to join the Portrush station in 1994.
-She began training on the D-class lifeboat Richard Evans with the crew members of Portrush RLNI; John Scott, the Honorary Secretary of Portrush RNLI, described Kelly as having proved she had the "guts and the ability"37 to be a very good crew woman.
+Seventeen-year-old Kelly Allen was the first female She began training on the D-class lifeboat Richard Evans with the crew members of Portrush RLNI; John Scott, the Honorary Secretary of Portrush RNLI, described Kelly as having proved she had the "guts and the ability" 37 to be a very good crew woman.
 In the same year, Portrush also got a new D-class inflatable lifeboat, the Jonathon Simpson.